• Skip to primary navigation

 Make restaurant-worthy bulgogi in just a matter of minutes!
 It will amaze you how simple yet flavorful this dish is.
 Let’s start:

 1. Make the Bulgogi Sauce.
 Add all sauce ingredients into a medium-sized bowl and whisk together.
-You’ll use this later.
+You’ll use this later.Whisk in a bowl of bulgogi sauce.

 3. Cook the Beef.
 Add beef, breaking it up with a spatula into small pieces until it’s browned.
 Add about half of the sauce and stir in as the beef finishes.
 This gives it that extra oomph of flavor.

 4. Add the Veggies.
-Add carrot (if using) and sauce.
+Add carrot (if using) and more sauce.
 Let cook 2-3 minutes longer, stirring to mix sauce evenly into the beef.
 Remove from heat, add green onion and stir lightly.

-overhead of ground beef bulgogi bowl
+overhead of ground beef bulgogi and white rice in a white bowl with chopsticks.

-• To make this dish gluten-free, make sure to use a gluten-free gochujang and low sodium Tamari instead of soy sauce.
+• To make this dish gluten-free, make sure to use a gluten-free gochujang and low-sodium Tamari instead of soy sauce.

 • Make this kid-friendly by reducing or omitting the Gochujang.
 You can add a bit of siracha or red pepper flakes on top of individual servings to get a bit of kick on the adult versions.